-The suicide attack that killedcut short an epic life, one bathed in blood and awash with controversy.
+The suicide attack that killed Benazir Bhutto cut short an epic life, one bathed in blood and awash with controversy.

 Bhutto’s father was hanged and a brother was shot to death.
-She had risen to become the Muslim world’s first female prime minister, only to lose office and flee a decade in the face of accusations she was corrupt.for most of
+She had risen to become the Muslim world’s first female prime minister, only to lose office and flee Pakistan for most of a decade in the face of accusations she was corrupt.

-And when, finally, she returned in October to marshal the opposition against, her homecoming parade in was targeted by a suicide attacker.
+And when, finally, she returned in October to marshal the opposition against President Pervez Musharraf, her homecoming parade in Karachi was targeted by a suicide attacker.
 More than 140 people, died, but the 54-year-old Bhutto escaped injury and threw herself into the campaign.

 “We have to modify our campaign to some extent because of the suicide bombings.
 We will continue to meet the public.
 We will not be deterred,” she said then.

-Her father was, scion of a wealthy landowning family in southern Pakistan and founder of the populist Pakistan People’s Party.
+Her father was Zulfikar Ali Bhutto, scion of a wealthy landowning family in southern Pakistan and founder of the populist Pakistan People’s Party.
 The elder Bhutto was president and then prime minister of Pakistan before his ouster in a 1977 military coup; two years later, he was executed by the government of Gen. Zia-ul Haq after being convicted of engineering the murder of a political opponent.

-A year later, her youngest brother, Shahnawaz, had died under mysterious circumstances in; the family insisted he was poisoned, but no charges were brought.
+A year later, her youngest brother, Shahnawaz, had died under mysterious circumstances in France; the family insisted he was poisoned, but no charges were brought.

 The elder Bhutto had sent his daughter to study politics and government at Harvard and then at Oxford, where she was elected to lead the prestigious debating society, the Oxford Union.

 Bhutto returned to Pakistan after he father’s death, swearing to continue his work.
 She was detained several times before being exiled to England in 1984.
 Two years later, she returned again to lead rallies for the restoration of civilian rule.